yashr6577/HERE_SPIT_HACKATHON_2025/README.md

 # HERE_SPIT_HACKATHON_2025

+Find the problem statement in  [SPIT Hackathon Problem Statement.pdf](Resources%2FSPIT%20Hackathon%20Problem%20Statement.pdf)

 ### IMPORTANT
 - Please create merge requests to this git repository
 - and try not to push directly to the main branch.
+- Expectations:
+  - Submit your links to your git repository in team-{your-team-name}
-- Expectations: Submit your presentations pitch deck uploaded in your team directory or as a hyperlink.
+  - Presentation 2-3 slide pitch deck uploaded in your team directory or as a hyperlink.

-Find the problem statement in  [SPIT Hackathon Problem Statement.pdf](Resources%2FSPIT%20Hackathon%20Problem%20Statement.pdf)

 ## Fork the repository
 Please fork the repository and clone it on your local machine.